Visit two of the iconic cities in Israel and the holy land Jericho and Bethlehem

 In the gospels, Jesus's parents are mentioned for traveling from Bethlehem to Egypt After Jesus was born. since the order was given by King Herod to kill all the boys who are two years old or older in the surrounding area Josef received a message from the angel Gabriel and the holy family decided to go down to Egypt and later they settled in Nazareth.

-The church remains in the original formation since the Byzantine period with slight changes from the crusade period, for example,2 bell towers were added and different paintings and mosaics were. the church has three major Streams such as the Armenian, catholic, and greek orthodox.
+The church remains in its original formation since the Byzantine period with slight changes from the Crusade period, for example,2 bell towers were added and different paintings and mosaics were. the church has three major Streams such as Armenian, catholic, and greek orthodox.